Igor333m/neighborhoodmap/README.md

 ## Running the Project

-Download compressed project folder or clone the repo, **git clone https://github.com/Igor333m/neighborhoodmap.git**
+Download compressed project folder or clone the repo, `git clone https://github.com/Igor333m/neighborhoodmap.git`

-First run **npm install** in command prompt / terminal
+First run `npm install` in command prompt / terminal

-run **npm start** to start the app
+Then run `npm start` to start the app

 ## How To Use This App